WaveBeans/jupyter-wave/README.md

 ## Running via Docker

 The recommended way to run Jupyter instance is via Docker.
-In `jupyter/` directory you can find `Dockerfile` which build the image.
+In `jupyter/` directory you can find `Dockerfile` which builds the image.

 There is a `build.sh` script that automates the build and run (via `andRun` parameter) of the docker image.
 Default run behaviour start everything that needs to make Jupyter accessible on `http://localhost:8888`.